Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Spiral ICM model

 Equation \eqref{eq:NSrr} can be integrated to determine the geometry of the discontinuity, as a function of the unperturbed potential and temperature profiles.
 In regions where the temperature changes slowly so $c_s$ is roughly constant, we may then approximate

 The arbitrary function $f$ can rotate the discontinuity around the $z$ axis as a function of polar angle and time.
-However, as $f$ does not depend on $r$, its effect on an extended spiral pattern is limited.
-At small radii, $|\Phi|$ becomes very large, so $f$ is likely to be subdominant and not appreciably modify the geometry.
+However, as $f$ cannot depend on $r$, its effect on an extended spiral pattern is limited.
+At small radii, $|\Phi|$ becomes very large, so in a realistic spiral $f$ must be subdominant and not appreciably modify the geometry.
 As the radius increases, $f$ could in principle become dominant and its $\theta$-dependence could substantially alter the spiral structure, but this is not seen in simulations.
 We may thus approximate $f(t;\theta)\simeq f(t)\equiv \omega(t)t$, contributing only some uniform rotation at a global angular frequency $\omega(t)$.
 In a frame co-rotating at angular frequency $\omega(t)$, the azimuthal coordinate of the discontinuity then depends only on $r$,

-This formulation neglects differential rotation and a dependence on $\theta$, which can be significant before the discontinuity asymptotes to its self-similar state.
+This formulation neglects a dependence on $\theta$ and differential rotation, which can be significant before the discontinuity asymptotes to its self-similar state.

-As the spiral discontinuity surface $\phi_d$ (dropping the co-rotating frame subscript 'rot') given by Eq.~\eqref{eq:SSSpiral} is independent of $\theta$, it consists of semicircles perpendicular to the spiral plane, as anticipated above.
-Hence, it suffices to determine the spiral pattern in the spiral plane, which turns out to be approximately proportional to the gravitational potential.
-For example, one expects a logarithmic, $\phi_d\propto \log{r}$ spiral in an isothermal sphere distribution, an approximately hyperbolic, $\phi_d\propto (r+a)^{-1}$ spiral in a \citet{Hernquist90} profile, and a combined, $\phi_d\propto r^{-1}\log{r}$ spiral in an NFW profile.
+As the spiral discontinuity surface $\phi_d$ (in the co-rotating frame, henceforth, dropping the co-rotating frame subscript `rot' for brevity) given by Eq.~\eqref{eq:SSSpiral} is independent of $\theta$, it consists of semicircles perpendicular to the spiral plane, as anticipated above.
+Hence, it suffices to determine the spiral pattern in the spiral plane, which, as the equation shows, is proportional to the gravitational potential.
+For example, one expects a logarithmic, $\phi_d\propto \log{r}$ spiral in an isothermal sphere distribution, an approximately hyperbolic, $\phi_d\propto (r+a)^{-1}$ spiral in a \citet{Hernquist90} profile, and a combined, $\phi_d\propto r^{-1}\log{r}$ spiral in an NFW \citep{NavarroEtAl1997} profile.
 The spiral structure obtained from hydrodynamical simulations of a Hernquist profile of scale length $a$ is demonstrated in Fig.~\ref{fig:setup}, and is indeed well-fit by a hyperbolic spiral (see \S\ref{subsec:MeasuredGeometry}).